regisphilibert/rp_hugo/content/post/partials-series/part-1/index.md

 </nav>
 ```

-The above code is pretty straight forward.
-Our projects bears a simple 5 item menu, each linking to a section of the site.
+The above code is pretty straightforward.
+Our projects bears a simple five item menu, each linking to a section of the site.
 In order to make __Blog__ menu item appear active when visiting a page from the Blog section, we compare the `$currentPage.Section` with the menu item's own `.Page.Section`.

 Now with our current `{{ partialCached "header.html" . }}`, Hugo will run this `if` clause once and apply its result to every subsquent pages it builds regardless of their section.
 That’s not good!